component-driven/component-driven-development/src/exercises/3-Primitives/Readme.md

 ## 3.2.
 Using style variations

-Now we already have a much better way of styling any text in the application but it doesn't prevent developers from using "wrong" combinations of tokens.
-I.e. you can still end up with a barely readable text or a font style that doesn't exist anywhere else in the app.
+Now we already have a much better way of styling any text in the application but it doesn’t prevent developers from using ”wrong” combinations of tokens.
+I.e. you can still end up with a barely readable text or a font style that doesn’t exist anywhere else in the app.

 To prevent that, we can make our primitives more rigid by only allowing certain pre-defined font styles.